nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST3.md

    sudo apt-get update && sudo apt-get -y install python ncbi-blast+
 ```

+sudo apt-get update command is used to download package information from all configured sources

+So when you run update command, it downloads the package information from the internet.
 This updates the software list and installs the Python programming
 language and NCBI BLAST+.